 #12.
 The Disc Brake Knife

 Let’s start with a nice and relatively easy project: the disc brake knife.
 We saw this one on YouTube a while back and we were so impressed that we built one of our own.
 Brake discs are easily procured and so many are tossed aside for scrap…which is crazy when you consider their carbon content.
 The metal used in brake discs is of a pretty high quality and has already been conditioned – so it’s easy to turn this into a knife, which makes it a great project for those who don’t have access to any heat treating tooling.
 Simply cut to shape, add a bevel, make a handle, and sharpen.
 Obviously, there are more intricacies to the art but if you’ve wanted an easy entry level project to get into the world of knife making, then this might be for you.
 Making a practical tool out of a discarded part is the absolute definition of motorcycle salvage upcycling.
+Start an eBay store, sell ’em to your friends – make a bit of cash.
+People will buy these!

 #11.
 The Rear Shock Table By Classified Moto

 When they’re not building apocalypse busting customs or constructing works of art on two wheels for the TV screen, the good folk at Classified Moto turn to their box of spares and discards and create some of the most decorative furniture ever built from motorcycle salvage.
 Classified Moto do a mean lamp or two but our personal favorite is their table made from rear shock absorbers.
 We don’t recommend that you out and out copy this idea because that would be no fun, but take inspiration from the use of shock absorbers, because they can literally be worked into a ton of things.
 In fact, when it comes to re-purposing old springs, then the older they are, the better.
-There’s something about old school rear suspension from the Japanese that you just can’t find these days.
+There’s something about old school rear suspension from the Japanese that you just can’t find on new motorcycle models these days.
 Naturally, you’re going to have to do a fair amount of sanding and cleaning to get them back to shiny…but it will pay off in the end.

 #10.
 The Bonneville Bowl